-Manage Symptoms of This Chronic Disease in Marco Island and Naples, FL
+Manage Symptoms of This Chronic Inflammatory Disease in Marco Island and Naples, FL

-Rosacea is one of the most common skin disorders.
-Patients with rosacea in Naples and Marco Island will often complain of flushing with certain triggers (i.e. alcohol, heat, hot showers, stress, sun, spicy foods, and more).
-Another common presentation is acne in the area—typically on and around the nose in adults.
-The chronic disease is estimated to impact far more than 16 million Americans.
+Rosacea is one of the most common skin disorders, estimated to impact far more than 16 million Americans.
+Patients with rosacea in Naples and Marco Island will often complain to the Skin Wellness Physicians team of flushing triggered by specific stimuli.
+Another common presentation is bumps that look like acne in the area—typically on and around the nose in adults.

-More advanced, chronic versions may lead to changes, with the skin on the nose becoming thickened or bulbous.
+More advanced types may cause the skin on the nose to become thickened or bulbous.
 This condition, called rhinophyma, was thought to be caused by excessive alcohol intake, but we now understand it as a consequence of long-standing rosacea.
 Symptoms that affect the eyes are called ocular rosacea.